 The University of Greenwich ICT & Sustainability Initiatives

-Greenwich’s ILS department is a key member of the Carbon Management Board as it has a significant carbon footprint.
-It has its own Green IT webpages and has undertaken the following sustainable initiatives:
+Greenwich’s ILS department is a key member of the Carbon Management Board as it has a significant carbon footprint and has undertaken the following sustainable initiatives:

 - Encouraging energy saving behaviour by users of non ILS managed desktop computers.